Live From SF Sketchfest 2020

 neither style harms the other in the sense that if Neil goes to pick someone to the airport,

-you can stay at home and listen to the ball game and watch service dogs play fetch or whatever.
+you can stay at home and listen to the ball game and watch service dogs catch play fetch or whatever.

+So, why should I adjudicate between the two?
 Why can't you each have your own style?

-We have our own styles when we're independently picking people up, although I have to admit that
+We have our own styles when we're independently picking people up, although I have to admit that I still grill him about whether he's just circling or

-you're thinking about it.
+thinking about it.
+Yes.

 But when we're together and picking people up, we don't bring the subject up, but

 as we approach the airport, the tension lifts.
+A certain air of tension

 rises